-Philippa Taylor is our Benefits Adviser who specialises in supporting people with all types of benefits.
+Philippa Taylor is our Financial Inclusion Officer who specialises in supporting people with all types of benefits.
 The support she provides includes the move over from Disability Living Allowance into Personal Independence Payments for people aged 18 to 65 or helping people over 65 to claim Attendance Allowance.
 She also works with people who have just newly been registered with a sight problem or those who may need to claim Jobseeker’s Allowance or Employment and Support Allowance for the first time.

 When you first make a claim for Employment and Support Allowance or Personal Independence Allowance you have to attend a capability assessment, but don’t worry as Philippa will be there to support you through this process and attend any appointments with you.

 Universal Credit has gone live from the 2nd January 2019, meaning that all Newcastle claimants either on Job seekers allowance or employment and support allowance will be eventually migrated to the new Universal Credit.
 What this means for you: